 I forgot to include the script file in the HTML.

-I parsed the JSON data from the response using the .json() method before accessing its properties.
+method before accessing its properties.
 The data was then checked to ensure it had the expected structure (an array of artwork under the data property).
 If the data is valid, it will iterate through the artwork and create HTML elements for each one.

 The error I encountered here is due to the fact that the fetch function returned a Promise that resolved to the Response object, not the actual JSON data.